learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[Print Message on Keyboard Press.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message in the debug log whenever you press a key on the keyboard.

+**[Change Object Size with Arrow Keys.](https://www.youtube.com/watch?v=NaKjmQqp5uA&feature=youtu.be)** Make an object grow or shrink by pressing the arrow keys.

+**Spawn Object with Space Bar.** Make an object appear in the scene when the space bar is pressed - in this case, a growing tower of neatly stacked cubes.

 ## Making Things Happen with the Mouse

 **[Print Message on Mouse Click.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message in the debug log whenever you click the mouse.

+**Change Object Color on Mouse Click.** Make an object change color when you click the mouse *anywhere on the screen*.

+**Make Text Appear on Mouse Click.** Make a text box or similar po

 ## Making Things Happen on Collision

 **Print Message on Collision with Object.** Get Unity to send you a message in the debug log whenever your controller runs into an object in the game world.

+**Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game world.

 ## Printing Messages with Common Inputs